 Steps for the student/university to follow in the application process:

-Once the applicant has been offered and accepted an externship position, the university clinical coordinator should contact Dr. Charlotte Mullen, Specialty Audiologist for Clinical Education, to assure a training contract is either active or can be negotiated in advance of the extern's start date.
+Once the applicant has been offered and accepted the externship position, the university clinical coordinator should contact our Specialty Audiologist for Clinical Education to assure a training contract is either active or can be negotiated in advance of the extern's start date.